damonchandler/ansible/qs_ad/qs_ad/README.md

 Local Ansible install is also required in order to locally perform 'ansible-playbook' or 'ansible-pull' commands against the target - https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html.

-It is suggested to run the following Ansible roles in tandem with or as a part of the NCAD posturing process.
+It is suggested to run the following Ansible roles in tandem with or as a part of the AD posturing process.

 Role Variables
 --------------

 Variables exist in this role that copy and store the corresponding files, places them within the OS configuration or installs the required packages for each distribution type.

-    vars/main.yml - is only used to map the ad_access_group (mapped the the ad_access_filer option in the /etc/sssd/sssd.conf file) variable to the default Users OU () vars/RedHat.yml
+    vars/main.yml - is only used to map the ad_access_group (mapped the the ad_access_filer option in the /etc/sssd/sssd.conf file) variable to the default Users OU (memberOf=ou=User Sync w/M365,dc=quantumspace,dc=us) vars/RedHat.yml
     vars/Ubuntu.yml